 "It doesn't take very much to destroy confidence, but it takes an awful lot to build it back," says Ian Bright, senior economist at ING, a global bank based in Amsterdam.
 "The attitude toward risk is permanently reset."

 A flight to safety on such a global scale is unprecedented since the end of World War II.

 The implications are huge: Shunning debt and spending less can be good for one family's finances.
 When hundreds of millions do it together, it can starve the global economy.

 Some of the retrenchment is not surprising: High unemployment in many countries means fewer people with paychecks to spend.
-Some people who lost jobs got new ones that pay less or are part time.
 But even people with good jobs and little fear of losing them remain cautious.